MarkKozel/CompOrgEText/docs/Assembly/vonNeumann.md

 The large storage array for retaining groups of bits.

 Each RAM location contains a number of bits.
 Each location contains the same number of bits.
 We'll refer to this amount as a *word*.
 Different architectures may use different word length.
-Modern computers use a power of 2 value, such as 8, 16, 32, or 64 bit work lengths.
+Modern computers use a power of 2 value, such as 8, 16, 32, or 64 bit word lengths.

 > The LC-3 has a 16-bit word length.